megnergit/rust-gRPC-r2/README.md

 ```

 It is not clear to me at the moment, why it choose `debug` directory with a hash.
-This hash seems unchanged, each time we build the packages.
+This hash seems unchanged, each time we repeat building the packages.

 ### OUT_DIR Problem

-We will quickly discuss the point I got stuck. ```OUT_DIR```.
+We will quickly discuss the point I got stuck, ```OUT_DIR```.

-cargo build hello.rs in an anonymous directory. grpc-server and grpc-client
+cargo builds hello.rs in an anonymous directory. grpc-server and grpc-client
 have to find the location in order to use it as a module / library.

 I tried following.